 In the older photograph from 2008, we can see construction of the Red Line – by then, at a well-advanced stage – adjacent to Sheikh Zayed Road.

 Taken close to the entrance of Emirates Golf Club, the distinctive concrete viaducts that support the trains are in place.
 A year after this photograph was taken, the Red Line was operational.

-When The National’s Chris Whiteoak returned to shoot the same scene again this year, further construction had left the entrance to the golf club obscured while scores of new tower blocks could be seen in the background.
+When The National’s Chris Whiteoak returned to shoot the same scene again last year, further construction had left the entrance to the golf club obscured while scores of new tower blocks could be seen in the background.

-Twelve years on from that first train, the Metro’s driverless carriages have transformed public transport while its stations and concrete viaducts have become part of the urban fabric of the city.
+Thirteen years on from that first train, the Metro’s driverless carriages have transformed public transport while its stations and concrete viaducts have become part of the urban fabric of the city.